-Sian Heder didn't necessarily set out to make a list of movies she loves that are directed by women.
-The writer-director of CODA listed off five of the films that have most influenced her as a filmmaker, and we here at A.frame pointed out that they all hail from female filmmakers.
+Sian Heder didn't necessarily set out to make a list of movies she loves directed by women.
+The films that have most inspired the writer and director just happen to hail from female filmmakers.

-Below, Heder, who is a first-time Oscar nominee (for Best Adapted Screenplay), shares those five films and discusses how each film has inspired her.
+Below, Heder shares those five films and discusses how each film has inspired her.

 I love the mother-daughter relationship in that film.
 There are definitely echoes of that in my work, of how you can have comedy and emotion live together in the same place, and also, total dysfunction and love, wrapped up in the same relationship.
 There's so much about that film that I love.

 Directed and written by: Chloé Zhao

 I was so struck by what Chloé did with that film and how she did it.
 It's so clear from the filmmaking that she took her time and waited for the exact right time of day when the light was perfect and really just crafted each moment.
 Also, the way that she worked with non-actors.
 She finds people and lets them be alive on film in who they are completely.
 I was just so moved by it.
 And Nomadland as well.
 But The Rider was the first thing that just grabbed me and made me realize what an insane talent she is.